Clinical Nurse Specialist

 Frequently Asked Questions

 The CNS program is offered online with the exception of standardized patient experiences for specific courses (advanced physical assessment, Aging in the 21st century, and Clinical practicums), an interprofessional experience, and the comprehensive exam.
 Additionally, an educator internship course that focuses on classroom instructional strategies is required for the Adult-Gerontology CNS/Educator track.
-Courses are delivered via Blackboard, the University course management system.
+Courses are delivered via Canvas, the University course management system.

 The CNS program requires 504 hours of clinical experience with faculty approved preceptors in a variety of settings based on the age specific role.
 Adult-Gerontology practicums include an acute care/hospital based setting, geriatric focused setting, and ambulatory care setting.
 Pediatric practicums include an acute care/hospital based setting and ambulatory care setting.
 Neonatal practicums include an acute care/hospital based setting.